3 Best TRULY FREE Windows Antivirus Software (Tested 2022)

 - Top-tier antivirus engine protects you against malware, phishing, ransomware, and more

 - Features include webcam protection, VPN, password manager, and firewall

 - Compatible with Windows 7, 8, 10, and 11

 - 24/7 customer support through email, chat, and phone

 Even though it’s not free, Norton 360 deserves a mention as it’s #1 antivirus for Windows in 2021.
 In tests, Norton achieved 100% malware detection rates in scans.
-Despite the affordable price, Norton comes with a huge range of premium features.
+Despite the affordable price, Norton even includes a huge range of premium features.
 This includes a VPN, webcam protection, smart firewall, password manager, parental controls, and encrypted cloud backup.
 It’s top value for money if you’re looking for maximum protection for your Windows device.